 The liquid within the cells is flammable and can be corrosive if it comes into contact with moisture.
-Damage and steam or mist from the battery may cause irritation of mucous membranes, air ways, eyes and skin.
+Damage and steam or mist from the battery may cause irritation of the mucous membranes, airways, eyes and skin.
 Exposure can also cause dizziness, nausea and headache.

-The cells in the battery can handle up to 80°C. If the temperature in the cells is greater than 80 degrees Celsius the electrolyte in the cell starts to change to a gas.
+The cells in the battery can handle up to 80°C. If the temperature in the cells is higher than 80 degrees Celsius, the electrolyte in the cell starts to change into a gas.
 This may cause the pressure relief value in the cells to break, and flammable and corrosive gas is released via the battery pack ventilation duct.